-The erasure, anonymisation or blocking of data that have been processed unlawfully, including those that do not need to be retained for the purporses, they were collected and subsequently processed for.
+The erasure, anonymisation or blocking of data that have been processed unlawfully, including those that do not need to be retained for the purporses for which the data were collected and subsequently processed;

-Certification that the parties to which the data have been transferred or disseminated to, have been notified of the operations specified in points 8 (A) and (B), also regarding their content, except for the case where notifications proves impossible or requires the use of means clearly disappropriate with respect to the protected right;
+Certification that the parties to which the data have been transferred or disseminated have been notified of the operations specified in points 8 (A) and (B), also regarding their content, except for the case where notifications proves impossible or requires the use of

 D) Object, in whole or in part: